 Public Hubs

 For the full route, see the public hub scenario.
+For the simplest account path, see Free Tier.

 If you are brand new, public hubs are the safest first path because you can learn the client and permissions flow without creating your own hub.